Our Team

 Deputy Director

 Deanna Chevas spent her early career in small business and nonprofit bookkeeping, HR, and administration before pivoting to helping build a nonprofit organization doing outreach and advocacy.
+She’s also worked in: a flower shop, jewelry store, law firm, newspaper, and family foundation.

-Deanna has a fine art degree with an emphasis on fiber art.
-She moved from Arizona in 2014 with her cat and teenage daughter, leaving car ownership behind.
+Deanna has a bachelor’s of fine art with an emphasis on fiberart.
+She moved from Arizona in 2014 with her cat and teenage daughter.
 She loves the transit options and bikeability of the Bay Area.
-Outside of work, you’ll find her knitting, at the beach, going to comedy shows, glamping, and enjoying her dogs and cat.
+She has lived in 8 Bay Area cities and knows Caltrain very well.

-• Felicia Ward
+Felicia Ward

 she/her